-Sample modified travel kit for carry-on with 3 oz. liquid restrictions:
+Baby travel kit items for carry-on bag with 3.4 oz. liquid restrictions:

 Infant’s gas relief drops, 1 fl. oz.

 Tube of healing crème, 3 oz. (or sample from doctor’s office, .25 oz.)

 Be sure to present your quart size clear zip-top bags at security, placing them in clear view in your bins.

 You’ll also need to present any bottles or additional liquids for your child (I recommend keeping them in a gallon size zip-top bag for easy presentation and to contain any leaks).

 For any questions about the TSA guidelines and the latest on what you’re allowed to pack in carry-on bags, see the “What can I bring?” section at TSA.gov.

 For more tips on preparing for you flight with baby, including Carry-on Considerations, Checking Baby Gear, Installing Car Seats on Airplanes, Lap Child Safety, and more, see Part 5 of Travels with Baby.

 Alaska Airlines with a Baby or Toddler

 Shelly Rivoli, author of the award-winning Travels with Baby guidebooks